SvarDOS/edrdos/README.md

 SYS is then only used to install a proper bootloader.
 If it is already installed, you may skip the first step.
 But you then have to make sure that the boot loader already installed "speaks" the right protocol.
-This is the FreeDOS boot prococol for KERNEL.SYS, and the EDR boot protocol for DRBIO.SYS and DRDOS.SYS.
+This is the FreeDOS boot protocol for KERNEL.SYS, and the EDR boot protocol for DRBIO.SYS and DRDOS.SYS.

 Technically, you can also use